 Times you expect to arrive and depart.

 Program(s) you want and the time(s) you prefer.

-Preferred 30-minute Oyster Hall lunch period.
+If desired, your preferred 20-minute Oyster Hall lunch period.

 Payment method (if reserving a program).
 Have a P.O. or credit card number handy.
 All programs must be prepaid at the time of reservation.

 Payment may be made with a single check, purchase order, Visa, MasterCard, American Express or cash (large bills, please).

 Aquarium and/or IMAX visits: Payment is due upon arrival.
 Advance reservations are required to receive group rates.

 If you are reserving any Educational Program, full payment or purchase order for the program is due at the time of reservation.
 (Aquarium admission is due upon arrival.)